cloudant-labs/cdt-lib-issue-guidance/README.md

 # cdt-lib-issue-guidance

 Issue guidance hosting (via GitHub pages).
-The content of the `docs` folder on the `master` branch is made publicly available.
+The content of the `docs` folder on the `master` branch is published via gh-pages.